Lebanese Nigerians: Religion

-Reports show that the Lebanese Nigerian community contains adherents of all three of Lebanon's largest religious sects — Maronite Catholicism, Shia Islam, and Sunni Islam — in addition to much smaller communities of other Eastern Christians, Druze, and (historically) Lebanese Jews.
-The two largest religious groups have long been the Maronite and Shia communities, with research from the 1960s estimating that Lebanese Nigerians were 60% Christian (mainly Maronite) along with 40% Muslim/Druze (mainly Shia).
+Reports show that the Lebanese Nigerian community contains adherents of all three of Lebanon's largest religious sects — Maronite Catholicism, Shia Islam, and Sunni Islam — in addition to much smaller communities of other Eastern Christians (including Greek Orthodox and Melkite Greek Catholics), Druze, and (historically) Lebanese Jews.
+The two largest religious groups have long been the Maronite and Shia communities, with research from the 1960s estimating that Lebanese Nigerians were 60% Christian (mainly Maronite) and 40% Muslim/Druze (mainly Shia).

+Prior to the establishment of Greek Orthodox and Maronite churches in Nigeria, members of the sects would traditionally attend Anglican and Roman Catholic services, respectively.
+The Maronite Lebanese community of Calabar was described as major supporters of the Roman Catholic church in the city in the twentieth century.
+Before the completion of the Maronite cathedral in 2002, Ibadan's Maronite community attended the Roman Catholic Cathedral of St. Mary.

-The Lebanese Maronite community has been crucial for the establishment of Eastern Christianity in Nigeria; notably, Ibadan hosts the eparchial seat of the Maronite Catholic Eparchy of the Annunciation — the Maronite eparchy that covers much of Sub-Saharan Africa.
+The Lebanese Maronite community has been crucial for the establishment of Eastern Christianity in Nigeria; notably, Ibadan hosts Our Lady of the Annunciation Cathedral, the eparchial seat of the Maronite Catholic Eparchy of the Annunciation — the Maronite eparchy that covers much of Sub-Saharan Africa.
 The eparchy has four parishes in Nigeria — in Abuja, Ibadan, Lagos, and Port Harcourt — with several thousand attendees including both Maronites and other Eastern Christians.
-Similarly, the Lebanese Shia community has played a major role in the history and development of Shia Islam in Nigeria, particularly in Kano.
+Along with Greek Nigerians, the Lebanese Greek Orthodox community also supported churches that were eventually organised into the Orthodox Archdiocese of Nigeria in 1997.